bijan-dev/KiCad-3PDT-PCB-project/README.md

 Board width is 17.5mm, height is 20.5mm.

+Huge thank you to [Mad Bean](https://www.madbeanpedals.com/) for the 3PDT footprint, their footprint library is the GOAT.

 # If you would like to order one

 The gerber files are included in the repo.